Published on 01 Jul 14

 The article critically analyses whether these decisions enable us to predict how other anti-avoidance rules may apply in the context of choices and elections.

-Tom is the principal in Tax Partner Pty Ltd which provides tax training and tax consultancy services to accounting and legal firms.
-The tax training includes a suite of professional development courses on various tax topics and the tax consultancy services includes a wide range of tax advisory services such as high level tax planning in addition to preparing tax advices, private ruling requests and objections and dealing with a variety of tax related topics.
-Up to December 2013 Tom held the position of Senior Lecturer in Taxation Law and Practice subjects in the School of Law and Justice at the University of Southern Queensland.
-Tom regularly presents tax seminars to accountants, lawyers and business owners.
-Tom has been widely published on taxation issues.
-Tom holds a Master of Taxation from the University of New South Wales, a Bachelor of Business (with Distinction) from the University of Southern Queensland, is a FCPA, Chartered Accountant, Tax Agent and a Chartered Tax Adviser.
+Tom Delany, CTA, is the principal of Tax Partner Pty Ltd, which provides tax training, and tax consultancy services to accounting and legal firms including a wide range of tax advisory services such as high-level tax planning in addition to preparing tax advices, private ruling requests and objections on a variety of tax related topics.
+Tom holds a Master of Taxation from the University of New South Wales, a Bachelor of Business (with Distinction) from the University of Southern Queensland, is a FCPA, FIPA, Chartered Accountant, Tax Agent and a Chartered Tax Adviser.

 - Current at

 12 November 2018